Check if you can get Universal Credit

 If you live with your partner

-You can get Universal Credit during full-time education if you live with your partner and they:
+You can get Universal Credit while you’re in education if you live with your partner and one of the following applies to them:

-• are also in full-time education, but they’re entitled to Universal Credit while studying
+• they’re in education or training, but they’re entitled to Universal Credit while they study

-• are also in full-time education, and one of you is responsible for a child or is a foster parent
+• they’re in education or training, and one of you is responsible for a child or is a foster parent

 If you’re not a UK citizen